Post updated October 19, 2024

 Masala Art

 This Tenleytown spot offers a warm, comfortable spot to eat classic North Indian fare.
-Dishes like aloo, which is the Indian word for potato, cooked with curry leaves; kofta, Indian dumplings served in a creamy gravy; and baigan bhartha, a roasted eggplant mashed with spices, are typical Indian dishes that are brimming with the flavors of classic Indian spices like peppery cardamom, woody cinnamon, and sweet cloves.
+Dishes like aloo, which is the Indian word for potato, cooked with curry leaves; kofta, Indian dumplings served in a creamy gravy; and baigan bhartha, a roasted eggplant mashed with spices, are typical Indian dishes that are brimming with the flavors of traditional Indian spices like peppery cardamom, woody cinnamon, and sweet cloves.

 Tamashaa